How To: Getting Started

 When you are done tuning your vehicle you simply write your final tune to an f3 chip and you can then use your quarterhorse to tune another vehicle.
 If you have multiple vehicles that you will be

-continually making changes on then its ideal to own two quarterhorses so you do not have to remove it and burn a chip each time you began tuning another vehicle.
+continually making changes on then its ideal to own two quarterhorses so you do not have to remove it and burn a chip each time you begin tuning another vehicle.
 For shops, I recommend ordering 3

 quarterhorses, 2 jaybirds, and 10 chips (thats how I roll).
 That way you are always prepared no matter what!!!